 - Milk is best by itself – it can work OK with sweet grains, but stay away from mixing it with salt.

 - Don’t mix meat, eggs and dairy – different types of animal protein don’t mix well together and should be eaten separately.

 You can’t eat too much healthy fat postpartum.
 Throughout the process of birth and nursing, there is a tremendous amount of fluid loss, and therefore the tissues become dry and depleted.
-It is very important to saturate the body with healthy, postpartum appropriate oils on the inside and out (oil massage).
-Eating a significant amount of oil in your postpartum diet rejuvenates your tissues, promotes healthy bowel movements, soothes the emotions and promotes healthy digestion.
+It is very important to saturate the body with healthy, postpartum appropriate oils on the inside and out (think postnatal oil massage).
+Eating a significant amount healthy fats in your postpartum diet rejuvenates your tissues, promotes healthy bowel movements, soothes the emotions and promotes healthy digestion.

 Also known as clarified butter, ghee is a pure oil that is made by simmering all of the water out of unsalted butter and straining it through fine cheesecloth.
 It has no lactose, and is therefore suitable for those who are lactose intolerant.
 Ghee is considered a potent healing medicine in Ayurveda, and is known to balance hormones, lubricate connective tissue and improve digestion, as well as nourish the immune system, vital life force and cellular intelligence.
 Because of its multiple healing properties, ghee is the preferred postpartum oil.
 Don’t be shy to add heaping tablespoons to all your meals!
 Use caution with high cholesterol, candida and obesity.
 Click here to learn how to make your own!

 Unrefined sesame oil is a great alternative to ghee for vegans or for those who ghee is not suitable.
 Sesame oil is heating, penetrating and full of nutrients.
 It soothes the nerves and works wonders at improving strength after birth.
 I recommend using unrefined sesame oil, in order to access all of the benefits this magical seed has to offer.